-For zone valve wiring refer to the limit control spec sheet located within the boiler information envelope.
+Refer to Limit Control Instructions for details on Zone Wiring.
 When wiring a zoned heating system, follow all applicable codes, ordinances and regulations.

-Do not power zone valves directly from the boiler transformer/relay.
+Do not power zone valves directly from the boiler limit.
 Doing so will greatly reduce the life of the transformer.
 Use a separate transformer sized to handle the total of all zone valve electrical loads.